alpinejs/alpine/packages/docs/src/en/plugins/trap.md

 ### Via NPM

-You can install Persist from NPM for use inside your bundle like so:
+You can install Trap from NPM for use inside your bundle like so:

 ```bash
 npm install @alpinejs/trap